-- Sign your child in using the Check in Kiosk at the front desk or on your phone via the Playground app. - Parents must accompany their child to and from the classroom each day.

-- You must connect with the teacher upon your child's arrival.
+- Sign your child in using the Check In Kiosk and your fingerprint at the front desk. - Parents must accompany their child to and from the classroom each day. - You must connect with the teacher upon your child's arrival.
 This is a wonderful opportunity to share any important information they should know about your child's morning or changes to their schedule.
 (NAEYC 10D.7) - Help your child wash their hands before playing.